BeerMetalPC/BeerMetalPC.com-Jekyll---DEPRECATED-/about.md

 Hey there, I'm Frank (he/him/they).

 At the desk: I'm a Business Information Security Officer, or "BISO", serving as a bridge between our security and operations organizations.
 My experience has largely been on the GRC side of cybersecurity, with detours through M&A and threat modeling.
-I've found over the years that I'm not great at programming, and consequently not at red teaming, but I grok and communicate the technical, business, risk facets such that I fit well in "bridge" roles between organizations.
+I've found over the years that I'm not great at programming, and consequently not at red teaming, but I grok and communicate the technical, business, and risk facets such that I fit well in "bridge" roles between organizations.

 Away from the desk:
 - I'm trying to foster the hacker mindset in two tiny humans.